 There are several circumstances under which student rooms may be entered during the course of the academic year including a request by the occupant(s) of the room, immediate concerns regarding the safety of any occupants, an emergency situation, or to check health or safety conditions.
 Maintenance and custodial personnel may enter student rooms to provide services necessary to the upkeep of the units and unannounced room inspections will be conducted by university personnel at random times during the year.

 Off Campus status is viewed as a break of the residency agreement at Wesleyan.
-A student can only obtain this by successfully obtaining off-campus Status through the General Room Selection (GRS) process.
+A student can only obtain this by successfully obtaining off-campus status through the housing selection process.
 Typically, the only students who are released to off-campus status meet at least one of the following criteria: 25 years or older, married, have children, or have a specific medical accommodation need which cannot be met in campus housing.
-The GRS is only conducted once a year and must be completed each year that a student wants to live off-campus.
+The housing selection process is only conducted once a year and must be completed each year that a student wants to live off-campus.
 Students who attempt to break the residency agreement without being authorized by Residential Life will be subject to administrative fines and action taken by the Student Judicial Board (SJB), in addition to being charged the full Residential Comprehensive Fee.